Nadrieril/type-walker/README.md

 [derive-visitor](https://crates.io/crates/derive-visitor), but the iterator-like interface is a lot more flexible to use.

-This comes at the cost of type-level hacks, bit of `unsafe`, and having to work around borrow-checker limitations.
+This comes at the cost of type-level hacks, a bit of `unsafe`, and having to work around borrow-checker limitations.

 ## Overview